givanse/givanse/site/articles-bodies/centos-nginx-rails-mysql-ember.md

 ## MySQL

-First will install MySQL and prepare it to be manipulated by rails with rake tasks.
+First we'll install MySQL and prepare it to be manipulated by rails with rake tasks.

 ```bash
 sudo yum install mysql mysql-server mysql-devel